modupeadeonojobi/sum-two-integers/README.md

-# sum-two-integers
+# Sum two integers
-An algorithm challenge to sum two integers to get a target
+An algorithm challenge to sum two integers to get a target value.
+## Approach
+This challenge was solved using the naive and efficient approach.